 A public outcry followed.
 Especially influential was an op-ed essay in the New York Times in late December 2007 by Atul Gawande, a surgeon at Brigham and Women’s Hospital in Boston and staff writer at the New Yorker.
 “The government’s decision was bizarre and dangerous,” Gawande wrote.

 In February 2008, OHRP retreated from its original position and reached a compromise with Johns Hopkins and the MHA on the corrective actions required.
 Dr. Ivor Pritchard, OHRP’s acting director, emphasized that the checklist initiative could continue, saying, “We do not want to stand in the way of quality improvement activities that pose minimal risks to subjects.”

-Mary Ann Baily, PhD, is a research scholar at The Hastings Center.
+Mary Ann Baily, PhD, is a Hastings Center Fellow.

 45% of our work is supported by individual donors like you.
 Support our work.